yozaam/myCrypto/README.md

-## all done
+## all done Yay :D => keeping this checklist as a memory of my biggest project, feel free to go through it to build your own ;)

 ## it is ready, check it out at :
 https://whispering-cliffs-93405.herokuapp.com/

-and a peer is running at :
+and a peer is running at :) :
 https://thawing-bayou-82976.herokuapp.com/

+## Some Screenshots :)

+## My Journey & Checklist

 Now i must add a file system persistent storage of the chain

 A block stores: ( block.js file )\